Abdulfatai Buhari

 He was first elected during the 2015 senatorial elections and re-elected in 2019 where he ran for re-election and won with over 18,338 votes, triumphing over his PDP counterpart with a total of 107,703 votes to his name and also in 2023.

 In 2003, he served as a member of the House of Representatives representing Ogbomoso North, Ogbomoso South and Ori Ire Federal Constituencies.
 In November 2015, he was appointed vice chairman of the senate committee on industry.
 Subsequently, he was again appointed chairman senate committee on ICT & Cyber Crime.
 He has served as a commissioner for local government and chieftaincy matters of Oyo State.

 He was also the chairman of the Nigeria Senate committee on land and marine transport in the 9th senate.

 He was named the chairman, Senate committee on aviation of the 10th senate on 8 August 2023.

-Here are some post of his you can take note:
+He also held the following positions: